 I want to do this because I've come to regard the posters on said forums as something of an extended family.
 No, we may not know each other's real names, or even our faces.
 But I do think about and care for them as if they were friends I know personally, and have even been influenced in certain positive directions by conversing with them.
-Going to this forum helped me to better understand Evangelion, a series which changed my life for the better in just about every way I can think.
+I love talking to people on here, and it's often gotten me to self-reflect and think about how to approach or critique certain topics.

 I also want to get people from several forums involved because I think it would be pretty cool to have contributions from a bunch of different places.
 Maybe there's a couple of names that you'll recognize, or maybe you had no idea that I even went to a forum you used to go to yourself.
 Plus, I want to find a way to show how much some of these places mean to me, and to acknowledge that through a fun Christmas album would be a heck of a way to do that.

 The only plan I have for this album to is put it up around Christmas for free; I don't intend to sell this for money.
 When I do that, I'll post links to it on here.

 If you're interested in taking part, and/or you have any questions about this, you can PM me if you want.
 (If you want to reply in this thread, you're good to do that too!)
 And if you want some rules, here you go: